1144 Oda: Orbit and classification

 Oda belongs to the dynamical Hilda group which is located in the outermost part of the main belt.
 Asteroids in this group have semi-major axis between 3.7 and 4.2 AU and stay in a 3:2 resonance with the gas giant Jupiter.
 Oda, however, is a non-family background asteroid, i.e. not a member of the collisional Hilda family (001).

 It orbits the Sun in the outer main belt at a distance of 3.4–4.1 AU once every 7 years and 3 months (2,651 days).
 Its orbit has an eccentricity of 0.09 and an inclination of 10° with respect to the ecliptic.
 The body's observation arc begins at Heidelberg, two months after its official discovery observation.

 Physical characteristics

 In the Tholen classification, Oda is a dark and reddish D-type asteroid.
 It has also been characterized as an X-type by PanSTARRS photometric survey.

 Rotation period

 In May 2011, a rotational lightcurve of Oda was obtained from photometric observations in the R-band by astronomers at the Palomar Transient Factory in California.
 Lightcurve analysis gave a rotation period of 44.023 hours with a brightness variation of 0.41 magnitude (U=2).
 A previously measured period of 14.4 is now considered incorrect (U=1).

-While not being a slow rotator, which have periods above 100 hours, Odas spin rate is significantly longer than that of most other asteroids that have periods shorter than 20 hours.
+While not being a slow rotator, which have periods above 100 hours, Oda's spin rate is significantly longer than that of most other asteroids that have periods shorter than 20 hours.